General Scholarship FAQs

 When will I find out if I am selected to receive a scholarship?

-Recipients of academic scholarships are typically notified about eight weeks after the application period closes.
+Recipients of academic scholarships are typically notified by the end of April each year.